demahall/Website-Booking-Laptop/README.md

 git clone <repo-url>
 ```

+Make sure to install all library and add ons to operate this website

 ```bash
 pip install -r requirements.txt
 ```

-## IP Address server Computer on command windows choose  IPv4-Address as your IP
+### IP-Address server Computer on command windows choose  IPv4-Address as your IP

 ```bash
 ipconfig
 ```

-## Set IP Address in app.py and running The App
+Set IP-Address in app.py and running The App

 ```bash
 python app.py